Reemwaleed181/Attendance-System-QR/README.md

 ## ✨ Overview

-The **School Attendance System** is a modern, feature-rich Flutter application designed to revolutionize how educational institutions manage student attendance.
-Built with cutting-edge UI/UX principles and powered by QR code technology, this app provides an intuitive, efficient, and visually stunning solution for teachers, parents, and administrators.
+**QR Attendance** is a modern, feature-rich Flutter application for managing attendance using QR codes.
+It is designed to be general-purpose and suitable for both schools and colleges.
+Built with cutting-edge UI/UX principles and powered by QR code technology, it provides an intuitive, efficient, and visually polished solution for teachers, parents, and administrators.

 ### 🎯 Key Features